-- b.
-Self-assessment statement(s) on instruction, research and/or extension/public service activities, as appropriate, from faculty being considered for tenure. - c.
-If the faculty member finds that information provided by the unit administrator in Sections 2.a. through 2.h. is incomplete or inaccurate or if there is additional documentation he/she would like reviewed, documentation should be added to clarify and complete the file prior to signing the RPT form - d.
-The faculty member should note his/her review of the file by signature below.
-This signature indicates that the faculty member has been given an opportunity to review the materials contained in the documentation file up to this point in the process, including all materials submitted by the unit administrator and the faculty member, and that the file is complete.
-Such signature does not indicate that the faculty member agrees with the substance of each document.
-The Statements of Recommendation from the departmental committee, unit administrator, college-level committee (if applicable), and dean are not included in the file at this point in the process.
+Sections 2.a. through 2.h. is incomp olete or inaccurate or if there is additional ewed, documentation should be added to signing the RPT form. d.
+The faculty member should note his/her review of the file This signature indicates that the faculty member has be opportunity to review the materials contained in the dot this point in the process, including all materials submit administrator and the faculty member, and that the file signature does not indicate that the faculty member ago of each document.
+The Statements of Recommendation departmental committee, unit administrator, college-legapplicable), and dean are not included in the file at this culty member has been given an contained in the documentation file up to all materials submitted by the unit per, and that the file is complete.
+Such a faculty member agrees with the substance of Recommendation from the nistrator, college-level committee (if Faculty m nember's signature Date a.
+If the feaulty member finds that information provided by the unit administrator in

-Faculty member's signature